tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 But personally, we think the first way looks nicer and is easier for your fellow programmers to read.

 ### Challenge 1 (using gsub):
-Create a new Ruby file where you will code your solution.
-In terminal, type `touch invitation.rb`.
+Open the file called `invitation.rb` in your text editor.

 **NOTE:** This lab does not have tests, so the learn command wont work.
 Instead, just write your code and test it out manually by running `ruby invitation.rb` in the command line.
 If the output looks like it's intended to, you're good to go and can use learn submit to submit your work!